Have you ever been at a loss for words when a friend or coworker loses a parent? If so, you know how difficult it can be to know what to say.

 This is one of the saddest times in a person's life, and it's normal to struggle to come up with something comforting and sympathetic.
 When the mother or father of someone you care about passes away, the last thing you want to do is say or do the wrong thing.

-If you have never gone through it, don’t pretend that you understand.
+If you have never gone through losing a parent, don’t pretend that you understand.
 However, you can listen and be sympathetic.
-Attend the funeral if friends are welcome.
-Say a few words to each family member to show you care.
+Attend the funeral if at all possible.
+While you are there, say a few words to each family member to express your sympathy.

 Visit or Call

 Don’t let too much time pass after a friend loses his father before visiting or calling.
 If you are good friends, visit.
 If you are merely acquaintances or occasional pals, a call is appropriate.
 Whatever you do, keep it short but let the person know that you are willing to listen when he or she is ready.

 It’s always a good idea to send a sympathy note to a friend who has lost a parent.
 Relationships with fathers vary, so unless you know the person well, try not to get too personal.
 Don't ask a lot of questions or try to make sense of the death.
 If they want you to know something, they'll start the conversation.